Software Development Life Cycle Model (SDLC)

 Analysis:

-In this phase, the requirements for the software are gathered and analysed.
+In this phase, the requirements for the software are gathered and analyzed.
 This may involve conducting user interviews, creating user stories or user scenarios, and defining the functional and non-functional requirements of the software.

 Design: